Kirsty Webeck is a Melbourne-based stand up comedian who is taking Australia by storm.

 'By the end of the show, Kirsty fast feels like a new friend.
 She’s the kind of friend whose stories light up your day and whose stories you’ll recount to anyone who’ll listen.
 Don’t miss this refreshing face in Melbourne’s comedy scene.' - www.samesame.com.au

-Kirsty is currently working on her new show and performing at events, here, there and everywhere.
+Kirsty is currently working on her new show, 'I Get It Now!,' and performing at events, here, there and everywhere.

 Additionally, she is a very active LGBTIQ equal rights activist and keynote speaker and has recently launched a Patreon as a means of garnering support for the pro bono work she does for LGBTIQ communities.
 You can sign up as a patron for as little as $2 per month here.